bio-ontology-research-group/Onto2Graph/README.md

 -r: We are going to use the same reasoner that the example before shown.
 -f: The formatter that will be applied, in this example will be RDFXML
 -op: This parameter contains [*] which means all the object properties of the ontology will be included to the parse process of the ontology.
+-t: In this example we are going to consider the transitivity of the properties, thus we set FALSE in order to execute the first version of the algorithm.
+-nt: The number of threads to use will be 4.

 # License